YouTube's FTC compliance system for 'kids content' angers and worries creators

 That's an understatement, as YouTube warns channel owners in the settings that turning off ad targeting can “significantly reduce your channel’s revenue."

 In many cases, it's obvious when a video is targeted at kids, and Google lists a few examples, including "child protagonists engaging in common natural play patterns such as play-acting and/or imaginative play" and "popular children’s songs, stories or poems."
-Baby Shark, in other words.
+You know, Baby Shark, that sort of thing.

 But what about a retrospective about a '90s kids' game?
 What about a Fortnite video?
 These are videos that might contain "children or children's characters," and that kids might be drawn to, but are also meant for teenagers and adults.